 A conflict of interest exists when a person appointed to a function has a personal or vested interest in the outcome of decisions resulting from that function.
 Consequently, a person must not be involved in any decision during the course of his/her duties which might give rise to an opportunity to further his/her personal interests.

 - any person facing a conflict of interest situation is under a duty to communicate it and, as appropriate, find the best way to avoid an adverse impact on the validity of the decisions of BEREC and the BEREC Office;

-- at each meeting, the Members of the Board of Regulators and the BEREC Office Management Committee have to declare any interest which could be considered to be prejudicial to their independence with respect to any point on the agenda;
+- at each meeting, the Members of the Board of Regulators and the BEREC Office Management Board have to declare any interest which could be considered to be prejudicial to their independence with respect to any point on the agenda;

 - anyone declaring such interests shall not participate in any vote on the relevant point.

 Content of the Annual Declaration of Interest

 The persons concerned must present in their declarations of interest a statement covering either current and past interests or their absence.
 The reference period for past interests is 3 years.